kourosh7/openldap-server-on-docker/README.md

 6. It should be running locally too, test with: `nc -vz localhost 389`
 7. Install ldap-utils: `sudo apt install ldap-utils`
 8. Now you should be able to run the following locally: `ldapsearch -x -H ldap://localhost -b dc=example,dc=org -D "cn=admin,dc=example,dc=org" -w admin`
-9. Use the `users.ldif` file from this repo to create a users OU with some users by running: `ldapadd -h localhost -p 389 -D "cn=admin,dc=example,dc=org" -w admin -c  < users.ldif`
+9. Use the `users.ldif` file from this repo to create a users OU with some users by running: `ldapadd -H ldap://localhost:389 -D "cn=admin,dc=example,dc=org" -w admin -c  < users.ldif`
 10. Set the password for any of the users, i.e. for user `kourosh` use: `ldappasswd -H ldap://localhost -D "cn=admin,dc=example,dc=org" -w admin -S "uid=kourosh,ou=users,dc=example,dc=org" -s password`
 11. See the file named `Rancher-OpenLDAP-Config.png` in this repo for how to configure Rancher to use OpenLDAP for Authentication.